elixir-europe/infectious-diseases-toolkit/pathogen-characterisation/data-sources.md

 ### Existing approaches

-Mention existing appreaches related to the topic.
+Mention existing approaches related to the topic.

-Mention existing appreaches related to the topic.
+Mention existing approaches related to the topic.

 ### Licenses